Coronavirus digest: Brazil-Argentina match halted over quarantine breach | DW | 05.09.2021

 The seven-day incidence rate of coronavirus infections rose again on Sunday, to reach 83.1, nearly 10 points higher than just a week ago.

-The country is now using hospital admission rates as well as other factors to determine how to respond to the fourth wave of the pandemic.
+The country is now using hospital admission rates as well as other factors to determine how to respond to a potential fourth wave of the pandemic.

+On Sunday, Germany reported 10,453 new cases of the virus and 21 more deaths

+Health Minister Jens Spahn, who was attending the G20 ministerial meeting in Rome, said Germany intends to make 100 million coronavirus vaccine doses available worldwide before the end of the year.

 Thousands of demonstrators in France took the streets once again to protest the government's policies regarding a health pass that proves a person's vaccination status.
 Saturday marked the eighth day of protests.